-Anxiety can be caused due to the anticipation of exams along with the uncertainty of the questions being asked and the results they might receive at the end of exams.
-These anxieties are also magnified by the self validation that people derive from getting good marks alone.
+Anxiety can be caused by the anticipation of exams along with the uncertainty of the questions being asked and the results they might receive at the end of exams.
+These anxieties are also magnified by the self-validation that people derive from getting good marks alone.

 For parents, it is the competence of their child to navigate through their career and how they might achieve success – which is more than often linked to the marks that they achieve in exams.
 Their concerns are valid yet pose a question on the amount of importance they might give to judging the competence of their children solely through their performance in exams.

 Here are some tips that might help them reduce exam anxiety during the exams.

 - Try to maintain a balanced diet and adequate sleep to reduce any extra burden that your body might have to endure.